deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 Sean laughed again and shook his head.
 "Mad.
 Anyway: buy you a drink?"

-"Sure, but I'm…kinda taken."
+"Sure, but I'm...kinda taken."

 Sean laughed again.
 He had an easy, light laugh that he seemed to deploy often.
 "Relax duck, I'm not like them two." he jerked his thumb toward Ben and Charlotte.
 "I don't go from '*hi there*' to '*let's rock the sheets*' in two seconds.
 What's yours?"

 "My–?
 Oh, my drink.
-Uh…Iunno, I've never really drunk before."
+Uh...Iunno, I've never really drunk before."

 "You like cranberry?"